axiom-data-science/modflow2netcdf/README.md

 The NetCDF output file that Modflow2NetCDF creates contains location based data saved with latitute, longitude, and elevation coordinates based on EPSG code 4326 (semi-major axis = 6378137.0, inverse flattening = 298.257223563).
 Data is layed out on a grid with spatial dimension variables (x, y, and layer).
-In addition, a time dimension (t) is used toe specify the times found in the MODFLOW head and cell by cell flow output files.
+In addition, a time dimension (t) is used to specify the times used in the MODFLOW head and cell budget output files.
 The NetCDF output file contains the following variables.

 ##### Dimensions